• Skip to primary navigation

 bowl of Hungarian goulash soup

-Authentic Hungarian Goulash Soup is the ultimate comfort food.
-Slow cooked beef, rich and meaty beef broth seasoned with Hungarian Paprika and onions.
-Made with traditional Csipetke dough balls.
+Traditional Hungarian Goulash Soup is the ultimate comfort food.
+Slow cooked beef stew made with traditional Csipetke dough balls and lots of Paprika.
 This Beef Goulash (guláš) is perfect for large family dinners.

 Print Recipe Pin Recipe Rate Recipe